Create SCORM-compliant training videos

 How to create a SCORM package

-- An authoring tool that supports SCORM export
+- An authoring tool that supports SCORM exports

 - An LMS that supports SCORM imports